Georgia’s Intrastate Trucking Rules & Regulations

 Please contact Scholle Law or call toll-free 866-972-5287 or in Atlanta 770-717-5100 to set up a free consultation with no obligation to discuss your tractor trailer accident.

-We have a main office in Duluth County and our law firm serves clients with convenient offices in the Perimeter, Decatur and Buckhead we represent injured truck accident victims throughout Atlanta and Georgia.
+We have a main office in Duluth County and our law firm serves clients with convenient offices in the Perimeter, Decatur and Midtown we represent injured truck accident victims throughout Atlanta and Georgia.